recumbent/build-it-right-2019/PITCHME.md

 But to return to the original question - why, as a software engineer, does Elm make me happy and why did I proprose a session for this conference?

+Well... whilst none of these thing I like - the strong typing, the functional approach, the patterns - are unique to Elm and can be found and applied in other languages and other ecosystems - where Elm is nice is in that it brings all of these things together in an elegant package

-Because I believe Elm helps me
+And because I believe Elm helps me

 BUILD IT RIGHT!